Okazanta/okazanta-legacy/README.md

 Okazanta is modern open source status page software that anyone can use to create a clean and accessible status page for any kind of services.

 This project is a fork of the currently unmaintained [Cachet](https://github.com/CachetHQ/Cachet) project.

-It was created with the initial aim of modernising cachet, squashing bugs, and updating security.
+Okazanta was created with two purposes.

+1. To maintain, update, and modernise Cachet, squashing bugs, and updating security.

-Further down the line we intend to update the functionality and to add server uptime status monitors to create a completely automated monitoring and status page solution
+2. To add realtime server and site status monitoring with automatic alerts and status page updates.

 Okazanta is released under the BSD-3 license [![Software License](https://img.shields.io/badge/license-BSD3-brightgreen.svg?style=flat-square)](LICENSE)